lsp7856/Google-CTF/Web.md

 The hashed APISESSIONID: dHlwZT1wcm9mZiZpZHg9MSZjPTU2JnVpZD04OTVjdHg9MjE3NyZoYXNoPTM1NmY3ODk5Y2M1MmRmNjAxNjY3YzdiOTUxNzE2ZDRjMGE3MzhmNjEwYTRlMzQxNWEyYzdlZDU3ZmMwNGUyNjQ=

-We can try to manipulate this to become the hashed admin value again like we did in a previous challenge
+We can try to manipulate this hashed APISESSIONID cookie to become the hashed admin value again like we did in a previous challenge.

+When we check to see what requests are actually sent to the site when logging in,

+The site is working with a Plain-text Protocol which can be messed up with binary.
+If the URL had binary in it, the protocol could be messed up if a linebreak was used for instance.
+> 0x0A (\n)

+Base64 represents binary data in ascii.
+We can encode binary and transmit it over something expecting ascii.

+It will be decoded on the other end to get it back to the raw binary

+You can encode binary, transmit it over something expecting ascii, and the other end can decode it to get it back to the raw binary

+Base64 is alphanumeric - it has 'padding' at the end, somewhere between 0-3 '='

+We can decode the hashed APISESSIONID using Python.